lelloc/doc-admin/content/users-groups-roles/customers-groups.rst

 Use this screen to add one or more customers to one or more groups.
 To use this function, at least one customer and one group need to have been added to the system.
 The management screen is available in the *Customers ↔ Groups* module of the *Users, Groups & Roles* group.

 .. figure:: images/customer-group-management.png
-   :alt: Manage Customer-Groups Relations
+   :alt: Manage Customer-Group Relations

-   Manage Customer-Groups Relations
+   Manage Customer-Group Relations

-Customer group support needs enabling in at least one customer user :term:`back end` to use this function.
-For the default OTRS :term:`back end`, this can be enabled in the system configuration by clicking on .
+Customer group support needs to be enabled in at least one customer user :term:`back end` to use this function.
+For the default OTRS :term:`back end`, this can be enabled in the system configuration by clicking on the *Enable it here!* button.

 .. figure:: images/customer-group-activation.png
-  :alt: Activate Customer Group Feature
+  :alt: Enable Customer Group Feature

-  Activate Customer Group Feature
+  Enable Customer Group Feature

 .. note::

-   Customer group support is enabled per customer user :term:`back end` of OTRS.
-To enable this in systems using a directory server or multiple non-default back ends, please contact the "Customer Solution Team <support@otrs.com>".
-Once activated, all customer users from this :term:`back end` will require group assignment.
+   To enable this feature in systems using a directory server or multiple non-default back ends, a custom configuration file needs to be placed in ``Kernel/Config/Files`` (for example named ``ZZZ_CustomerBackend.pm``).
+Once activated, all customer users from this back end will require group assignment.

 .. warning::

-   After making changes to the :term:`back end` the server cache will be deleted, which may cause a temporary drop in performance.
+   After making changes to the back end, the server cache will be deleted, which may cause a temporary drop in performance.

 Manage Customers ↔ Groups Relations